atlasxomics/AtlasXbrowser_docs/docs/_build/html/_sources/ROICharacterization.rst.txt

        The above image shows the proper designation of the ROI, again note how the rectangle includes the channels containing fluorescence.

 #.
-Once the four corners have properly placed, select **Confirm** within the same **Locating ROI** tab.
+Once the four corners have been properly placed, select **Confirm** within the same **Locating ROI** tab.

 Overlaying Tixels
 #################

-To check the work done in the last step, we must ensure that the alignment of the tixels on the image are as expected.
+To check the work done in the last step, we must ensure that the alignment of the tixels on the image is as expected.
 The visualization of the tixels corresponds to how the ROI was discerned in the previous step.

 There are three options for the image to be set as the background.
 As defined by the buttons in the **Overlay** section on the right hand side of the screen.